WeblateOrg/weblate/docs/admin/upgrade.rst

     Since version 1.9, Weblate also supports Django 1.7 migrations, please check :ref:`django-17` for more information.

+.. versionchanged:: 2.3

+    Since version 2.3, Weblate supports only Django native migrations, South is no longer supported, please check :ref:`django-17` for more information.

 Before upgrading, please check current :ref:`requirements` as they might have changed.